SvenBrehmerCS/MolSim/README.md

 `./MolSim -delta_t=1 -out_name=MD ./path/to/input.txt`

 This would run a simulation with an update increment of 1 time unit, printing to output files of the format `MD_<iteration>.vtu`.
 The initial state would be given in the file input.txt, every other parameter would have the default value.

+## Tests

+To invoke the Tests:
+1. First BUILD the project by following the BUILDING steps 1-6.
+2. run the tests manually by calling `ctest` through the command line, while in the build directory.